idiruu/idiruu/README.md

 Here are some ideas to get you know me:

-- 🔭 I’m currently working on game testing
+- 🔭 I’m currently working on testing, automation
-- 🌱 I’m currently learning unity essentials, c#, c++
+- 🌱 I’m currently learning unity essentials, c#, c++, sql, blender
 - ⚡ Fun fact: I have a gaming channel on YouTube, *magpielady*